-Table 7.4: Assessment of Predicted Noise Levels Based on Proposed Noise Limit, Free-field dB(A)
+Table 7.3: Assessment of Predicted Noise Levels Based on Proposed Noise Limit, Free-field dB(A)

-- 7.12 It can be seen from the above tables that the noise limits are not exceeded during the operating hours of the proposed plant items at the top floor windows of Paramount Court Apartments. - 7.13 Assuming that the proposed plant is included in the installation, predicted noise levels will meet the requirements of the Local Authority during all periods of operation and at the closest noise sensitive receptors. - 7.14 The proposed scheme of vibration isolation will also mitigate the transfer of vibration to the supporting and connecting structures and ensure that the airborne sound mitigation design is not compromised. - 7.15 With respect to the NPPF, achieving the noise limits would be classified as being below the NOEL.
+- 7.12 It can be seen from the above tables that the noise limits are not exceeded during any period at the closest noise sensitive windows of the adjacent 5th floor apartment. - 7.13 Assuming that the proposed plant and noise control scheme is included in the installation, predicted noise levels will meet the requirements of the Local Authority to achieve a 'green' rating during all periods of operation and at the closest noise sensitive receptors. - 7.14 The proposed scheme of vibration isolation will also mitigate the transfer of vibration to the supporting and connecting structures and ensure that the airborne sound mitigation design is not compromised. - 7.15 With respect to the NPPF, achieving the noise limits would be classified as being below the NOEL.